summarization-team/double-weak/README.md

 ### Metrics
 The script computes several key metrics to evaluate bias:
 - **Word Error Rate (WER)**: Measures the percentage of words that were incorrectly transcribed.
+This can be changed via configuration.
 - **Statistical Tests**: Uses statistical tests like the Kruskal-Wallis H-test and Mann-Whitney U test to identify significant differences in performance across different categories.
+This can be changed via configuration.

 ### Model Configuration
 The project uses a pretrained ASR model from HuggingFace by default.
 The model configuration is specified in `config/model/from_pretrained.yaml`.